Mary Lou Williams: Later years

-Her final recording, Solo Recital (Montreux Jazz Festival, 1978), three years before her death, had a medley encompassing spirituals, ragtime, blues and swing.
+Williams' final recording, Solo Recital (Montreux Jazz Festival, 1978), three years before her death, had a medley encompassing spirituals, ragtime, blues and swing.
 Other highlights include Williams's reworkings of "Tea for Two", "Honeysuckle Rose", and her two compositions "Little Joe from Chicago", and "What's Your Story Morning Glory".
 Other tracks include "Medley: The Lord Is Heavy", "Old Fashion Blues", "Over the Rainbow", "Offertory Meditation", "Concerto Alone at Montreux", and "The Man I Love".

 In 1980, she founded the Mary Lou Williams Foundation.

 In 1981, Mary Lou Williams died of bladder cancer in Durham, North Carolina at the age of 71.
 Dizzy Gillespie, Benny Goodman, and Andy Kirk attended her funeral at the Church of St. Ignatius Loyola.
 She was buried in the Calvary Catholic Cemetery in Pittsburgh.
 Looking back at the end of her life, Mary Lou Williams said: "I did it, didn't I?
 Through muck and mud."
 She was known as "the first lady of the jazz keyboard".
 Williams was one of the first women to be successful in jazz.

+Her final work for wind symphony, History..., reconstructed and recomposed by Duke faculty member Anthony Kelley, was premiered in 2024.